This article may contain compensated links. Please read the disclosure for more info.

 In the musical traditions of the western hemisphere, the most common scales today are major and minor scales.
 But they are actually only two out of many, many other fantastic scales!

 Of course, all scales and modes can not be played on all instruments.
 Because musical scales may contain microtones that might not be playable on a particular instrument like the piano, for example.

 Let's take a look at how a scale is built, and a few of the most common scale types in the western music tradition.

 A scale consists of pitches organized in a certain pattern of distances between them.
 Each type of scale has its own specific pattern.

 These distances between the pitches are called Intervals.

-The two most common intervals that are used to "build" scales are the semitone (a half step) and the whole tone (whole-step).
+The two most used intervals that are used to "build" common music scales are the semitone (a half step) and the whole tone (whole-step).

 So, we first need to take a closer look at the semitone or half step, the smallest interval in the Western music tradition, to learn more about this little interval that is so important in a music scale.